• Call Us On: 0800 279 8889

 7 Day Pill CaseRemembering to take your medication can be difficult at the best of times- but must be really tough if you are unwell in any capacity- short or long term.
 There are many conditions which make opening a medicine or pill bottle cap very difficult, such as arthritis or Parkinson’s Disease, as well as pushing a tablet through foil can be tricky if you have poor mobility in your fingers or hands.
 There are many devices to help with this.

 If we only take one pill a day, say in the evening, it can be hard late at night to remember if you have in fact taken it or whether it was actually last nights you are remembering.
-Imagine how much of a concern it is for the family of someone with Dementia or Alzheimer’s to know if the dose has been taken/given or for someone who
+Imagine how much of a concern it is for the family of someone with Dementia or Alzheimer’s to know if the dose has been taken/given or for someone who is taking maybe 10 or more different pills, at 2 to 4 different times of the day.

 Read more